chainguard-images/images/images/rust/README.md

 ## Image Variants

-Our `latest` tag use the most recent build of the [Wolfi Rust](https://github.com/wolfi-dev/os/blob/main/rust.yaml) package.
+Our `latest` tag uses the most recent build of the [Wolfi Rust](https://github.com/wolfi-dev/os/blob/main/rust.yaml) package.

 This image contains the tools needed to build Rust code.
 This includes: